1. General Information

 With the help of strict fiscal targets agreed in the 2004 renegotiation of an IMF standby loan, President Fernandez has stabilized the country's financial situation.
 Although the economy continues to grow at a respectable rate, unemployment remains an important challenge.
 The country suffers from marked income inequality; the poorest half of the population receives less than one-fifth of GNP, while the richest 10% enjoys nearly 40% of national income.
 The Dominican Republic's development prospects improved with the ratification of the Central America-Dominican Republic Free Trade Agreement (CAFTA-DR) in September 2005.

 The sport first turned competitive in the 1920s when baseball games began being played against neighboring countries.
 This competitiveness encouraged the establishment of the Dominican Baseball League.
 Four baseball teams were formed: Tigers del Licey and Leon del Escogido, both from Santo Domingo, Estrellas Orientals of San Pedro and the Las Aguilas in Santiago.
 The popularity of professional baseball in the Dominican Republic ascended throughout the following years, but came to a halt in 1937 due to a financial downturn in the country.
 Meanwhile, amateur baseball evolved with Dominican teams competing with those from the U.S. and other Caribbean countries.
 The hiatus finally ended in 1951 with the return of professional baseball.
-Dominicans' idea of hosting amateur baseball in the summer and professional baseball during the winter months was generated, therefore giving the Caribbean the "home of winter baseball" title.
+Then came Dominicans' idea of hosting amateur baseball in the summer and professional baseball during the winter months, therefore giving the Caribbean the "home of winter baseball" title.

 Today there are two additional teams in the country's professional baseball league: the Azucareros del Este from La Romana and the Gigantes del Cibao.
 Each season extends from the end of October through February, with the winner advancing to the Caribbean Series.
 At the series, the winning team of the Dominican Republic league plays against the champions of the Mexican, Venezuelan and Puerto Rican leagues.